 top of page

 Scuba diving and snorkeling introduce you to a world full of weird and wonderful inhabitants.
-You’ll find a variety of creatures dazzling the reef; maybe one in particular stands out, and you can’t wait to surface and discuss what you saw with your dive buddies.
-After the dive, you ask, “Wow, guys, did you see that yellow fish?!” … Ummmm… Perhaps it’s time to brush up on your identification skills.
+You will see a variety of creatures dazzling the reef, and usually one stands out.
+You cannot wait to surface and tell your dive buddies about it.

 Angelfish